 I love the Documentation Sucks campaign!
 The slogan is attention-grabbing, succinct, and effective because it hooks us through emotion.
-I know that some people initially took issue with using the word “sucks” in a professional marketing campaign; but WebPT founder Heidi Jannenga did a great job of explaining the reasoning behind using that word here.
+I know that some people initially took issue with using the word “sucks” in a professional marketing campaign; but WebPT founder Heidi Jannenga did a great job of explaining the reasoning behind using that word in this blog post.

 As Heidi states in her post, none of us got into the rehab profession because we love documentation.
 We went into this field because we love assisting our patients in their return to function.